G-Node/nixpy/docs/source/storing_data.rst

 .. literalinclude:: examples/categoryData.py
    :language: python
    :lines: 16 - 20
-   :caption: A categorical data dimension is described with a *SetDimension* which (optionally) stores labels for each category (:download:`categoryData.py <examples/categoryData.py>`)
+   :caption: A categorical data dimension is described with a *SetDimension* which (optionally) stores labels for each category (:download:`example code <examples/categoryData.py>`)

 RangeDimension